-Whilst every effort is made to ensure that fieldwork provided by the College is safe, it has, by its nature some inherent risks, for example on exposed rural locations, industrial sites or at sites of high pollution.
+Whilst every effort is made to ensure that fieldwork provided by the College is safe, it has, by its nature some inherent risks, for example at exposed rural locations, industrial sites or at sites of high pollution.
 Severe weather conditions may be encountered in all seasons, especially in rural locations.
 In accordance with the Health & Safety at Work Act 1974, course leaders have a responsibility to ensure that correct precautions are taken and have a duty to inform you of all health & safety issues relating to the work they are supervising.
-In law, YOU have a duty of care to yourself and others whilst engaged in any activity related to your studies at Royal Holloway.
-It is imperative that students cooperate fully and behave responsibly whilst on any fieldtrip or when doing fieldwork for personal study requirements (e.g. dissertations).
-Potential dangers make it imperative that students cooperate by behaving responsibly in order to minimise the risk of accidents.
-Each individual is responsible for their own safety.
+In law, you have a duty of care to yourself and others whilst engaged in any activity related to your studies at Royal Holloway.
+It is imperative that students cooperate fully and behave responsibly whilst on any fieldtrip or when doing fieldwork for personal study requirements (e.g., dissertations).
+Potential dangers make it imperative that students cooperate by behaving responsibly to minimise the risk of accidents.
+Everyone is responsible for their own safety.

-A course leader, or dissertation advisors, safety instructions will be clear and precise as to the fieldwork involved and should be observed by all members of the group at all times.
+A course leader, or dissertation advisors, will outline safety instructions.
+These will be clear and precise as to the fieldwork involved and should be observed by all members of the group at all times.
 Anyone not conforming to the standards required may be disciplined and dismissed from the course.
 Such action could jeopardize continuation on the relevant course(s).
 If a member of your group should act in an unsafe manner, endangering themselves or others, you have a duty to report this to the field leader - you could save the person, or others, from serious injury.
-Relevant inoculations, including anti-tetanus, are advised - anyone who does not have the relevant vaccinations is likely to face exclusion from field trips to regions where vaccination is an entry requirement or requirement for travel (e.g. required by the airline), or where it is a requirement of fieldwork ethics approval.
+Relevant inoculations, including anti-tetanus, are strongly advised.
+For overseas field trips, please discuss the appropriate inoculation requirements with your GP.
 Safety equipment, such as hard hats and high visibility wear, will be provided by the Department if required.

 A medical questionnaire must be completed by all students.
-This will be requested annually at the beginning of each academic year.
-You should update your details if anything changes.
-Students will be required to read and sign an appropriate Risk Assessment prior to all fieldwork.
+This will be requested annually at the beginning of each academic year, but you should also update your details if anything changes.
+Students will also be required to read and sign an appropriate Risk Assessment prior to all fieldwork.

-All department-led fieldtrips are covered by College insurance.
-There may be some exemptions for students with particular health conditions.
+All department-led fieldtrips are covered by college insurance.
+There may be some exemptions for students with health conditions.
 Students will be informed of this by the Trip Leader and will then need to arrange their own additional insurance.
-For independent fieldwork the College does NOT include personal accident cover for students.
+For independent fieldwork the College does not include personal accident cover for students.
 However, basic overseas insurance can be provided by the College for a small charge.